Canon 70D vs 7D

 Review summary: Canon 70D vs 7D

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Canon 7D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 70D: